 The one (canonical) Phoenix Lord who has definitely Gotta Go Fast, Baharroth.
-Click to read on, or check out the Tactics Corner for more reviews and strategies.
+Click to read the updated CA2018 article, or check out the Tactics Corner for more reviews and strategies.

 Baharroth, translated as “the Cry of the Wind,” is the youngest and most active of the Phoenix Lords; his eager sense of justice moves him to seek out the forces of evil and strike them down wherever he is able, and though he is countless millennia old, his sense of youthful purpose and determination remain with him.
 Eldar mythology has him as one of the Phoenix Lords who will meet his final death during Rhana Dandra, the final battle when Chaos consumes the universe and the last of the Eldar race is extinguished.